 Zero trust network access (ZTNA) is an approach to enterprise IT security that provides secure remote access to a company’s data, applications, networks, and services based on defined access control policies.

-A zero-trust network assumes that any device can potentially be compromised, so it restricts access to resources based on user location, authentication level, and risk assessment of the endpoint accessing the resource.
+A zero trust network assumes that any device can potentially be compromised, so it restricts access to resources based on user location, authentication level, and risk assessment of the endpoint accessing the resource.
 For example, with ZTNA, access to a specific service is granted when successful authentication.

 ZTNA operates on the principle of “zero trust, always verify.”
-A zero-trust approach requires all users, devices, systems, networks, and resources to be treated as untrusted outsiders.
+A zero trust approach requires all users, devices, systems, networks, and resources to be treated as untrusted outsiders.
 It asserts that IT should move away from the monolithic model where all devices have unrestricted access to all applications, and the “always verify” part means that there’s no such thing as an implicitly trusted insider or external system.
 Every identity is presumed to be risky until proven otherwise by authentication from an acceptable source at the appropriate level.

 When implementing ZTNA, organizations should take a layered security approach with multiple controls between the outside world and their sensitive data or infrastructure.
 The different layers act as obstacles, making it difficult for attackers to reach their target.

-Benefits of ZTNA
+5 benefits of implementing ZTNA

 Securing access to legacy applications

-By enabling encrypted connections and providing the same degree of security benefits as web apps, ZTNA could be used to enhance the security of legacy applications running in private data centers or on-premises servers.
+By enabling encrypted connections and providing the same degree of security benefits as web apps, ZTNA can be used to enhance the security of legacy applications running in private data centers or on-premises servers.

 With ZTNA, companies can create a software-defined perimeter (SDP) that utilizes identity and access management (IAM) technologies to segment their application environments.
 This technique allows companies to divide their network into multiple microsegments to prevent lateral threat movement and reduce the attack surface by compartmentalizing business-critical assets.